arthabus/AndroidViewToGLRendering/README.md

-# Android View to Open GL Rendering
+# Android View to Open GL Rendering:-
 Demo for rendering android views to OpenGL texture

 It uses OpenGL ES 2.0 to render Android's View in real time

 ![](/screenshot.png)

-# How to use
+# How to use:-

 1. Init GLSurfaceView as usual
 2. Create a subclass of ViewToGLRenderer and set it to the GLSurfaceView instance